 Best dog bed for older dogs

-Both Askeland and Lippman recommend this cave-style bed from Furhaven, which comes with a snuggly built-in cover that Askeland describes as “essentially a blanket attached to the top of the bed that a dog can slide under to cuddle.”
-Lippman’s Rhodesian Ridgeback, Chloe, loves to burrow under the fleece-lined top.
-“It’s the perfect bed for pups that love to burrow under the covers and get super cozy before they sleep,” Lippman says.
-Richardson likes the Furhaven for toy br
+Lippman says this cave-style bed from Furhaven is “the perfect bed for pups that love to burrow under the covers and get super-cozy before they sleep.”
+It comes with a snuggly built-in cover that Askeland, another fan, describes as “essentially a blanket attached to the top of the bed that a dog can slide under to cuddle.”
+Lippman told us her Rhodesian Ridgeback, Chloe, loves to burrow under the fleece-lined top, but Richardson notes it’s just as good for toy breeds, like Chihuahuas, because “covered beds can provide the security and warmth these pets crave.”

 As veterinarian Dr. Shelly Zacharias points out, owners of dogs who love to chew and gnaw on most anything should consider materials before choosing a bed.
 “Any bedding that is ingested by your dog poses a very dangerous threat as a foreign body in the digestive tract,” she explains.
 This Orvis bed, she says, is specifically designed to be chewproof, making it a good option for anyone with a dog they think will enjoy gnawing on their bed as much as sleeping in it.
 The bed is constructed with no seams and two layers of tear-resistant nylon that’s bonded to its micro-velvet upper layer.
 If Fido manages to destroy it — which is highly unlikely — Orvis will give you a full refund.